SmartTokenLabs/TokenScript/doc/articles/data-object.md

 We’ll start with an example, which we’ll later generalise.

-Imagine an event ticket as a data object, represented in JSON:
+Imagine an event ticket as a data object, encoded in JSON:

 ![JSON representation of a ticket data object](data-object-ticket.svg)